 Although this method offers a good starting point, your BMI may not always be the most accurate measure of your best weight.
 In some instances, factors such as frame size, muscle composition, and age can render BMI results inaccurate.

-Athletes, for example, may weigh more due to high muscle mass and get a result of having overweight.
-Another example is that older adults tend to store more fat than younger adults.
+• athletes, who may weigh more due to high muscle mass and get a result of overweight

-It’s important to note that BMI for children and teens is given as a percentile.
-Teenage heights and weights are constantly changing.
-As a result, it’s most useful to look at their BMIs in relationship to the BMIs of other children of the same age and sex.
+BMI for children and teens is given as a percentile.
+Teenage heights and weights are constantly changing, so it’s most useful to compare their BMIs to the BMIs of other children of the same age and sex.

-Even with its limitations, your BMI can be a good starting place when looking at your overall health.
-To see where your BMI falls, take a look at this chart to find your ideal weight by height.
+Even with its limitations, your BMI can be a good starting point for assessing your overall health.
+You can use this chart to find your ideal weight by height.

-Height (ft and in)Weight for moderate BMI (lbs)
+Height (ft and in)Weight for moderate BMI (lb)

 4’10”91–119